RyanPiao/Reflexion-Inspired-RL-in-Bertrand-Price-Competition-Model/README.md

 # Research Proposal: Reflexion-Inspired Reinforcement Learning in the Bertrand Price Competition Model

 ## Abstract
-This research proposes adapting the innovative Reflexion-inspired reinforcement learning model to the Bertrand price competition model.
-This approach will explore the dynamics of competitive pricing, focusing on strategic adaptation and the potential for tacit collusion among market firms.
+This research proposes an innovative adaptation of the Reflexion-inspired reinforcement learning (RL) model to the Bertrand price competition model.
+While Nicolas Lepore's 2021 thesis significantly advanced the understanding of tacit collusion in economic models using traditional RL approaches like Q-learning, our study introduces a novel methodology.
+The Reflexion-inspired approach involves a cyclical process of generating actions, evaluating market responses, and reflecting on outcomes to adjust future strategies, thereby adding a layer of strategic depth and adaptability not explored in Lepore's work.
+This model emphasizes learning from entire trajectories and complex evaluations, potentially offering new insights into long-term strategy development and market dynamics.

 ## 1. Introduction
 ### Background
-The Bertrand price competition model, crucial in understanding oligopolistic markets, assumes independent price-setting by firms.
-The Reflexion model, initially designed for language models, offers a new perspective with its unique structure of action, evaluation, and reflection.
+The Bertrand price competition model is a classical framework in economic theory, traditionally analyzed through independent price-setting by firms.
+Nicolas Lepore's 2021 thesis, "AI Pricing Collusion: Multi-Agent Reinforcement Learning Algorithms in Bertrand Competition," focused on using RL algorithms to simulate this model, particularly examining tacit collusion among AI agents.

 ### Rationale
-Adapting the Reflexion model to economic modeling could provide a more dynamic and realistic simulation of market behaviors.
-This method’s iterative process may lead to deeper insights into competitive pricing and market dynamics.
+While Lepore's work, primarily using Q-learning and actor-critic methods, provided insights into collusion strategies and their mitigation, it did not incorporate the structured loop of action, evaluation, and reflection characteristic of the Reflexion algorithm.
+Our research aims to fill this gap by adapting the Reflexion model to economic modeling, offering a more dynamic and reflective approach to understanding market behaviors and strategic decision-making in competitive environments.

 ### Research Objectives
-- To apply a Reflexion-inspired RL model to the Bertrand competition scenario.
+- To develop and apply a Reflexion-inspired RL model to the Bertrand competition scenario.
-- To analyze the adaptive and reflective behaviors of firms in response to market conditions.
+- To explore how this approach can provide a deeper understanding of market dynamics compared to traditional RL methods.
-- To explore the implications for market dynamics, particularly focusing on competitiveness and collusion.
+- To analyze the long-term implications of these strategies for competitive pricing and potential collusion among market firms.

 ## 2. Literature Review